nicholascornia89/faam/scripts/documentation.md

 ### TO-DO

-- [ ] Generate for each item a dedicated JSON, CSVs and RDF serializations for download and query.
+- [x ] Generate for each item a dedicated JSON, CSVs and RDF serializations for download and query.
 - [x ] Map Nodegoat fields into RDF, using appropriate ontologies and vocabularies.
 - [ ] Convert JSON metadata to Turtle (and XML) RDF.
 - [ ] Consider the creation of custom ontology for specific properties.